 It’s fair to ask, “What does engineering a novel mean?”
+And how does it lead to writing success?

 To paraphrase Webster, to engineer is to create and design large structures or new products or systems by using scientific methods.